• Home

 “Fire the chief and arresting officials,” wrote a third.

-But Robert Knight, the police chief, said his officers had little desire within the be counted.
+But Robert Knight, the police chief, said his officers had little desire the be counted.

-“If the laws are there, we’re sworn to put in force them,” he said.
+“If the laws are there, we’re sworn to put them in force,” he said.
 “That’s what we’re going to do.”

 30alabama-facebookJumbo.jpg (1050×549)